 National Alliance on Mental Illness (NAMI) Charleston Meeting

-The Charleston-area NAMI meeting takes place in Moncks Corner on the first Tuesday of the month.
-This month’s meeting is Tuesday, June 7 from 6 – 7:15pm at Moncks Corner Baptist Church Fellowship Hall at 500 E. Main St., Moncks Corner, SC 29461.
+The Charleston-area NAMI meeting takes place in Moncks Corner on the first Tuesday of the month from 6 – 7:15pm at Moncks Corner Baptist Church Fellowship Hall at 500 E. Main St., Moncks Corner, SC 29461.

 This meeting is for both individuals in recovery and family and friends of people with mental illness.
 All meetings are confidential.
 For a full list of Charleston-area NAMI meetings, visit the NAMI Charleston Area website.

 SuperStars is a FREE, registration-required event in which children with special needs and their families can visit the Museum, explore, and play without the crowds and over-stimulation.
 The Museum is open before-hours on the second and fourth Sundays of every month from 10am-12pm for this event.

 Parent Support Group for families of children with Asperger’s, HFA, & related conditions